Bangladesh

 Overview

 In August 2024, the ruling Awami League (AL), which consolidated its control by harassing political opponents and co-opting state institutions during its 15 years in power, was overthrown in a student-led uprising.
-With the backing of the military and student protesters, an interim government led by Nobel Laureate Muhammad Yunus took power.
-During the first five months of the interim government’s tenure, it reopened political and civic space and began to reform state institutions, but violence and political retribution remained problems.
+With the backing of the military and student protesters, an interim government led by Nobel Peace Prize winner Muhammad Yunus took office.
+Over the next year and a half, the interim government reopened political and civic space and began to implement reforms ahead of planned elections, but extralegal violence and political retribution remained problems.

 Bangladesh